ServiceNow/azimuth/docs/docs/reference/configuration/model_contract.md

         )
     ```

-    1. Add a name to the pipeline to be able to recognize in the webapp what pipeline it is.
+    1. Add a name to the pipeline to easily recognize it from the webapp.
     Ex: `distilbert-base-uncased-th-0.9`
+    2. Azimuth offers a default custom object for HF pipelines.
+See the config example.
+    3. The default postprocessors in Azimuth is a temperature of 1 and a threshold of 0.5.
+They
+    can be changed (Ex: `postprocessors: [{"temperature": 3}]`), disabled (`postprocessors: null`),
+    or replaced with new ones defined with custom objects.

 === "Config Example"